Auto & Vehicle Insurance

 A comprehensive insurance policy for your vehicle protects you from financial loss, should you experience an accident, damage or theft of your vehicle.
 This protection is offered from the contract you have in place between yourself and your insurance carrier.

 Our team of experts can help you to determine the right coverage while explaining all of the options available.
 We’ll help you to fully understand the details of your policy and what to do in the event that you need to file a claim.

 Third Party Liability

 This type of coverage protects you as a driver, should an accident cause property damage, injury, or death to another person.
 If you are found liable for damages, you will be insured up to the amount of your coverage, from claims resulting from the accident, as well as for the costs of settling those claims.
 The minimum coverage required by law for Third Party Liability Coverage is $200,000 however, higher options are available for you to choose.
-At Ontario West Insurance Brokers, we recommend that you increase your minimum liability coverage to $2,000,000 to ensure that you are fully covered.
+We recommend that you increase your minimum liability coverage to $2,000,000 to ensure that you are fully covered.
 You can increase your coverage from $1,000,000 to $2,000,000, or you can add a personal umbrella for higher limits.